al/railsgirls.github.com/_posts/2013-02-06-javascript.markdown

 +--{.aside-inner}
 Firstly, notice how the two sections `// Make sure name is not blank`, and `// Make sure description is not blank` are almost identical.
 The only difference is which field each of them is concerned about.

 The biggest change is that we now no longer `return false` immediately when we encounter an error.
 If we did, then an error in the name field would prevent us from checking the description field and only one message would be displayed even if they were both invalid.
-That would be a bad user experience.
+That would be a bad user-experience.

 Instead we use a new variable called `isValid`.
 Initially we set this to `true`.
 If we encounter an error, either in the name tests, or the description tests, we set it to `false`.
-In this was the `isValid` variable lets us *remember* whether or not we have detected any problems to date.
+In this way the `isValid` variable lets us *remember* whether or not we have detected any problems to date.

 After all the tests have been performed we `return isValid`.
 Remember that `isValid` will either still be `true`, implying that no problems were found and thus will not prevent the submission of the form, or `false`, meaning that at least one problem was found and will stop the form from being submitted.
 =--